Unboxed-Software/solana-course/content/token22-on-chain.md

 * [`TokenAccount`](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenAccount.html)
 * [`TokenInterface`](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenInterface.html)

-In the previous section, we defined the `token_program` in our example as
+In the previous section, we defined the `token_program` in our example as:
 ```rust
 pub token_program: Interface<'info, token_interface::TokenInterface>,
 ```
-The code above makes use of `Interface` and `token_interface::TokenInterface`.
+This code makes use of `Interface` and `token_interface::TokenInterface`.

 `Interface` is a wrapper over the original `Program` type, allowing multiple possible program IDs.
 It's a type validating that the account is one of a set of given programs.
 The `Interface` type checks the following:
 * If the given account is executable
 * If the given account is one of a set of expected accounts from the given interface type

 You must use the `Interface` wrapper with a specific interface type.
 The `anchor_lang` and `anchor_spl` crates provide the following `Interface` type of out the box:

 * [TokenInterface](https://docs.rs/anchor-spl/latest/anchor_spl/token_interface/struct.TokenInterface.html)

 `TokenInterface` provides an interface type that expects the pubkey of the account passed in to match either `spl_token::ID` or `spl_token_2022::ID`.
 These program IDs are hard coded on the `TokenInterface` type in Anchor.

 ```rust
 static IDS: [Pubkey; 2] = [spl_token::ID, spl_token_2022::ID];